crazyinter/Seq2Vec/README.md

 pip install Keras
 ```
 Our codes were all edited by Python 3.6.5 with TensorFlow 1.3.0.

+# Train the embedding matrix
+Gene2Vec has supplied a trained embedding matrix in `embedding matrix.csv`.
+If you would like to train the embedding matrix by youself, jsut run `embedding.py`.

 # Usage
 It is simple to use Gene2Vec for users' database. <br>